-A holistic education brings together faith, community friends and learning.
+A holistic education brings together faith, community, friends and learning.
 We strive to develop the skills and knowledge that will assist students to become motivated and thoughtful citizens, promoting achievement, wellbeing and engagement.
 Students are asked to 'Act Justly, Show Respect' and 'Do Their Best' so they can make a difference in the lives of others.
 Our community fosters the mindset that all things are possible when individuals truly believe in their God-given gifts and abilities and who never give up on their career path dreams.

 The College offers a welcoming, inclusive environment which allows students to effectively learn because they feel safe and nurtured.
 The College places a high priority on the importance of setting high expectations and developing literacy and numeracy skills.
-Our 2020-2023 Strategic Plan will focus on 'Improving Reading Outcomes for all Students' academic success, student wellbeing and faith formation go hand in hand to help students grow into responsible, respectful and capable young adults who understand the importance of giving back to their family, school and wider community.
+Our 2020-2023 Strategic Plan will focus on 'Improving Reading Outcomes for all Students'.
+Reading is every person's gateway to the world.
+Academic success, student wellbeing and faith formation go hand in hand to help students grow into responsible, respectful and capable young adults who understand the importance of giving back to their family, school and wider community.